 - Alicia offers a good example of developing the critical reflection to elaborate an example within a body paragraph that also supports/reiterates/complicates the argument and thesis.
 Paragraphs 3-5 are particularly strong–and notice the ways she uses the critics (Harris and Birkerts) to develop the personal reflection.

 - Strong example from Jillian–notice how she moves out from her argument with a new image/scene, but in doing so reiterates the argument.
 This helps send the reader from her particular argument with thoughts of other places/implications for the argument.

 - We are talking about complicating our critical and rhetoric–developing the layers of our argument.
 That sort of complication is a good thing in our writing.
-In terms of grammar and style, we also want to give some attention to uncomplicating aspects of our sentences that might be confusing.
+In terms of grammar and style, we also want to give some attention to clarifying aspects of our sentences that might be confusing.
 This is something for you to consider when editing.
-For some useful guidance on confusion in writing and grammar, how to identify and how to improve, see this section of the Guide to Grammar and Writing on Eliminating Confusion.
+For some useful guidance on confusion in writing and grammar, see this section of the Guide to Grammar and Writing on Eliminating Confusion.